syncfusion-content/ej2-dropdown-docs/ej2-javascript/drop-down-list/virtual-scroll.md

 ---
 layout: post
 title: Virtualization in JavaScript Dropdown List Control | Syncfusion
-description: Learn here all about virtualization in Syncfusion Essential JavaScript DropDown List control, its elements and more.
+description: Learn here all about virtualization in Syncfusion Essential JavaScript Dropdown List control, its elements and more.
 platform: ej2-javascript
 control: Virtualization
 publishingplatform: ##Platform_Name##